gcallah/BookReviews/hume.md

 wonders what he would have thought of a proposal to take all of *his* property from him, since then he would *really* start producing.

+“Hume makes plain that, while prices fluctuate because of supply and demand, the core or long-standing price is governed by the costs of production...”
+(148)

 ### References